pavithiran-saravanan/battleship/README.md

 - Babel

 # Features
-- Place 5 ships at desired coordinates on your board
+- Allow player to place ships at desired coordinates on their board
-- Every ship can be placed along x or y axis
 - Make attacks on the computer's board by selecting the desired cell
 - Option to restart game at any point
 - The game ends when all of the ships of a player are sunk